phalpern/WG21-halpern/n4034_destructive_move.md

 "emptier than empty" violation of its class invariants.
 The default constructor and move constructor for such a list might look like the following:

-    // Default constructor for a simple list type (no allocator support) template <class T>
+    // default constructor for a simple list type (no allocator support) template <class T>
     void simple_list<T>::simple_list()
         : m_begin(nullptr), m_end(nullptr)